 How Much Do Service Fees Cost?

-Policyholders are also responsible for a service fee, or a deductible, which is paid to a technician once they arrive on the scene to diagnose the malfunctioning system or appliance.
-Throughout the industry, these fees generally range between $75–$125 per issue.
+Policyholders are also responsible for a service fee, or a deductible, which is paid to a technician each time they arrive on the scene to diagnose or repair the malfunctioning system or appliance.
+Throughout the industry, these fees generally range from $75–$125 per visit.
+Some providers will allow you to pay a lower service fee in exchange for a higher premium and vice versa.

 Provider